sgoyanka10/CraigList-Job-Scam-Detection/README.md

 # CraigList-Job-Scam-Detection
-In this project, I have explored natural language processing and machine learning techniques to correctly categorize jobs into their functions and automate detection of fradulent jobs.
+In this project, I have explored natural language processing and machine learning techniques to automate detection of fradulent jobs.

 This is the process flow/architecture of the project: